Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-server.md

 Check this box to make sure that the user's IP address is not forwarded to Amplitude servers.

-Check `Hide User IP Address` - We will use the IP collected from the HTTP request header, the IP from server-side.
+Check `Hide User IP Address` - We will use the IP collected from the HTTP request header, which is the IP from your server.
-Uncheck `Hide User IP Address` - We will get the IP address where the request originated, using [getRemoteAddress] (https://developers.google.com/tag-platform/tag-manager/server-side/api#getremoteaddress)
+Uncheck `Hide User IP Address` - We will get the IP address where the request originated, using [getRemoteAddress](https://developers.google.com/tag-platform/tag-manager/server-side/api#getremoteaddress) method.

 ##### EU Data Residency